SOLAS-TTRPG/SOLAS/Character/Character Creation.md

 # Starting
 For simplicity's sake, the character creation process begins at "level zero" with a generic character.
 This character has a 1 in each of the primary attributes.
 This is when you choose your lineage and innate abilities.

-## Abilities
+## Lineage Abilities
-These are innate abilities or gifts that your character has.
-When creating your character, you may choose two of these
+These are innate abilities, results of upbringing, or gifts that your character has.
+When creating your character, you may choose two of these.

+**Aware**
+- Your character has sharpened their senses to keep an eye out and notice details.
+All

+**Combat Training**
+- Your character thrives in combat, and has an extra point of resistance

 **Darkvision**
 - Your character has superb vision in the dark, being raised in it or naturally gifted.
 Your character can see up to 6 tiles away in darkness, in shades of gray.